Whispering Glaciers — log

 ∗

-Glaciers cover 60% of Svalbard, with over 2,100 present.
+Svalbard is a critical region for studying climate change due to its vast and diverse ice areas.
+These include glaciers, sea ice, permafrost, and icebergs, each playing a vital role in the global climate system.
+The total area of the islands is 62,248 km2, and, and, about 59 percent is covered by over 2,100 glaciers.
 Key types include tidewater glaciers, like Kongsbreen, which calve icebergs into fjords; valley glaciers, such as Longyearbreen; and large ice caps, like Austfonna.
 These polythermal glaciers contain both cold and temperate ice, influencing their dynamics and response to warming.

 Sea ice around Svalbard varies seasonally, peaking in winter and retreating in summer.
 The extent of sea ice has declined in recent decades, impacting ecosystems and serving as a critical climate indicator.
 It provides a habitat for species like polar bears and Arctic cod, which are under threat as ice diminishes.